-Sara Sanders Gardner's work in the autism and disability fields began in 2001, and includes creating and directing an internationally recognized neurodiversity college access program at Bellevue College in Washington State, U.S., and designing and delivering Autism and Neurodiversity Cultural Responsiveness live training workshops for Microsoft's Neurodiversity Hiring program since 2015, as well as e-Learning across 7 countries for Amazon Web Services, among many other institutions and corporations.
-Connect on LinkedIn
+Sara Sanders Gardner's work in the disability field began in 2001, and includes creating and directing an internationally recognized neurodiversity educational college program at Bellevue College in Washington State, U.S., and designing and delivering Neurodiversity Cultural Responsiveness live training workshops for Microsoft's Neurodiversity Hiring program since 2015, as well as e-Learning across 7 countries for Amazon Web Services, among many other institutions, universities, and corporations.

 As an autistic individual navigating a career for 30 years, Sara has the lived experience to understand and communicate the subject matter.
-As an autistic disability professional who has worked in the field for over 20 years, Sara has experience learning about and working with thousands of unique autistic, neurodivergent, and otherwise disabled individuals and their families.
+As an autistic disability professional who has worked in the field for over 20 years, Sara has experience learning about and working with thousands of unique autistic, neurodivergent, and otherwise disabled individuals and their families, faculty, supervisors, and colleagues.

-Autism and Neurodiversity Cultural Responsiveness content includes a social justice perspective that encompasses autistic and neurodivergent communication in context, barriers faced by autistic and other neurodivergent individuals, and a conversation about Autism and Disability as a Culture.
+Neurodiversity Cultural Responsiveness content includes a social justice perspective that encompasses neurodivergent communication in context, barriers faced by neurodivergent people, and a conversation about Neurodivergent culture.
 Viewed through a social justice lens, we examine accommodations, impacts of disability, and the convergence of communication styles.
 Attendees frequently leave with a better understanding of interactions with all colleagues, including but not limited to neurodivergent colleagues.

 Q1) How can you do this in one hour?
 Most trainers are quoting at least a half-day!